• Project Summary

 • Project History

-The Whirlwind Project is 100% owned by EFR Colorado Plateau LLC, a wholly owned subsidiary of Energy Fuels Inc. ("Energy Fuels").
+The Whirlwind Project is 100% owned by EFR Colorado Plateau LLC, a wholly-owned subsidiary of Energy Fuels Inc. (“Energy Fuels”).
 Energy Fuels also owns the White Mesa Mill, an existing conventional uranium mill located near Blanding, Utah, approximately 130 miles from the Whirlwind Project.

-The Whirlwind royalty is a sliding scale gross overriding royalty equal to 2% - 4% of the gross value from the sale of uranium oxide (commonly referred to as “yellowcake”) and vanadium pentoxide (commonly referred to as “black flake”) derived from ore mined from the subject area and 2% of the gross value of other mineral products.
-Gross value is calculated as actual or deemed proceeds, less certain allowable deductions.
-In lieu of the royalty payment, URC may at its election, on an annual basis, take its royalty as an in-kind production royalty of ore or concentrates for both yellowcake and blackflake directly from the Whirlwind mine site.
+The Whirlwind Royalty is a gross overriding royalty equal to 2% - 4% of the gross value from the sale of uranium oxide (commonly referred to as "yellowcake") and vanadium pentoxide (commonly referred to as "black flake") derived from ore mined from Utah State Mining Lease 49312, less certain specified deductions, including actual charges or costs of weighing, sampling, assaying, and analysis, sales brokerage costs, allowable transportation costs, and any allowable taxes as defined in the agreement.
+In lieu of the royalty payment, URC may at its election, on an annual basis, take its royalty as an in-kind production royalty of ore or concentrates for both yellowcake and black flake directly from the Whirlwind mine site.
+The Whirlwind Royalty does not apply to the entire project area for the Whirlwind Project.
+The royalty currently applies to approximately 320 acres, or approximately 11% of the currently defined project area.

 Ores in this and other parts of the Uravan Mineral Belt were mined intensively in the early 20th century for radium (about 1914 – 1923).
 The Gateway/Beaver Mesa District of the Uravan Mineral Belt was mostly idle from the 1920s until about 1937 when several mills were built to process the ore for its vanadium content.
-Uranium became the emphasis of the district when the U.S. Army’s Manhattan Project came to the area in 1943.
-The U.S. Atomic Energy Commission (“AEC”) purchased concentrates from the several area mills from 1947 through 1970.
+Uranium became the emphasis of the district when the U.S. Army's Manhattan Project came to the area in 1943.
+The AEC purchased concentrates from the several area mills from 1947 through 1970.
 Mining diminished until the mid-1970s when the private market price of uranium began rising to record levels.
 The area boomed until 1985 when the uranium price decline brought on by the Three Mile Island nuclear plant incident made most mining here unprofitable.
 When the price of vanadium experienced a brief spike in 1989-1990, several mines in the Uravan Mineral Belt were reactivated, including some on the Whirlwind Property.
-The last underground mining within the property boundary was in 1990 when the Umetco contractor mined 4,200 tons at 0.44% U3O8 and 1.06% V2O5 from the west end of the La Sal No.6 area, accessed through the Packrat portal.
+The last underground mining within the property boundary was in 1990 when the Umetco Minerals Corporation ("Umetco") contractor mined 4,200 tons at 0.44% U3O8 and 1.06% V2O5 from the west end of the La Sal No.6 area, accessed through the Packrat portal.

-In the 1970s, the area covered by the Whirlwind claims was held by several entities.
+In the 1970s, the area covered by the Whirlwind Project was held by several entities.
 The resources of the Whirlwind Mine were developed by Pioneer Uravan, which did not control any of the nearby mines that had portals in the canyon rim.
 Umetco, who controlled the Packrat and several other mines to the north, acquired the property from Pioneer Uravan in about 1984.
-Cotter Corporation staked the same area later in 1994 as the Liberty group.
+Cotter Corporation ("Cotter") staked the same area later in 1994 as the Liberty group.
 Neither Umetco nor Cotter did any underground work in the mine.
 Cotter conducted a small drilling project which resulted in a minor increase to associated vent holes, and Cotter reclaimed its Liberty Mine (Whirlwind) portal in the next few years.
 As the uranium and vanadium prices began increasing in 2004, Lee Sutherland of Little Maverick Mining Company staked new claims beginning in January 2005, covering the old mines and an area of indicated mineral resources.
 The claims of the Whirlwind group include the Packrat, part of the Hubbard, and some of the Lumsden group of mines, as well as the La Sal and southern end of the Bonanza mine areas.

 When initial development was stopped in September 1981, there were two main headings in the Whirlwind Mine.
 The Whirlwind Mine has been rehabilitated to both faces and the main haulage drifts enlarged to accommodate larger haul trucks.
 Due to the declining uranium price, the mine was placed on standby following the rehabilitation work in late 2008.
 In order to conserve cash, a decision to stop pumping and treating water was made in December 2009.

-Energy Fuels has disclosed a resource estimate under NI 43-101, which included indicated resources of 1.10 Mlbs U3O8 and 3.60 Mlbs V2O5 in 188,000 tons of ore grading 0.29% eU3O8 and 0.96% V2O5, respectively, and inferred resources of 2.00 Mlbs U3O8 and 6.47 Mlbs V2O5 in 437,000 tons of ore grading 0.23% eU3O8 and 0.74% V2O5, respectively.
-Such resources were estimated at a uranium cut-off grade of 0.06% eU3O8.
-This cut-off grade is based on using a long-term uranium price of $77.50 per pound U3O8 and a vanadium price of $7.50 per pound V2O5.
+Stated historical indicated resources totaled 1.10 Mlbs U3O8 and 3.60 Mlbs V2O5 in 188,000 tons of ore grading 0.29% eU3O8 and 0.96% V2O5 respectively.
+Stated historical inferred resources totaled 2.00 Mlbs U3O8 and 6.47 Mlbs V2O5 in 437,000 tons of ore grading 0.23% eU3O8 and 0.74% V2O5 respectively.
+The historical resources were estimated at a uranium cut-off grade of 0.06% eU3O8.
+This cut-off grade is based on using a long-term uranium price of $77.50/lb.
+U3O8 and a vanadium price of $7.50/lb.
+V2O5.
 Vanadium grades are based on assays where taken, and otherwise estimated at the average V2O5:U3O8 ratio of 3.24:1.